gramlogic/essays/ior/outline_details.md

   * Trump's approach as fictional world
   * Gives impression of Reality under attack

-### Contrast: correction narrative
+### Contrast: reckoning narrative
 Definition of reality prohibits a conflict between "fantasy" and "reality"
 * That which is unaffected by fabrications.
 * Cannot be ignored.
 * If it could simply be ignored or altered by inventions, it would not really be "reality"
-* This gives rise to the "correction narrative"
+* This gives rise to the "reckoning narrative"
   * The idea that eventually reality will reassert itself.
   * We are seeing this claim.

-The correction narrative thus distinguishes between Borges and Trump
+The reckoning narrative thus distinguishes between Borges and Trump
 * In Borges, it is not really a story of fantasy vs. reality
 * First refinement: story of two fictional worlds:
   * The initial realistic world vs imaginary world of Tlon
 * Second refinement: story of a world that turns out not to be what it seemed
     * If it were a realistic world there would be no way for Tlon to win.
     * Conversely, the triumph of Tlon validates the logic of Tlon.
+* If Trump had succeded:
+    * Hist perspective would be "conspiracies are true"
+    * Opponent's perspective would be "no reckoning after all"; apparently you can behave this way
+* The meaning of defeat:

 * Note that we are drawn in to the perspective of the protagonists
   * it "seems" like fantasy vs reality
   * Borges takes advantage of this

-Implication: here in reality we're protected from this kind of thing.
+Implication:
+* In reality, fiction can't conquer reality.
+In fiction, it can.
+* We are in reality.
+* So Trump was always doomed.

-### Problems with the correction narrative
+### Problems with the reckoning narrative
 * Reality will reassert itself.
 * Applies if